Tripsy/nextjs.test/README.md

 # TODO

+1. test redirect after login
+2. Check TODO's
+3. session token expiration need to sync with account token expiration
+4. in dashboard we have error boundary ..if we catch 401 or 403 act accordingly
-1. auth
+5. auth
     - TODO: could be moved in a ProtectedRoute component
      - if role is not admin or operator redirect outside dashboard if operator and doesn't have role just show restricted
     - some sort of refresh token mechanism to keep user logged in > get info from remote API maybe
     - logout > destroy session + api request to logout + redirect
     - Protect Routes (Auth Gate) - middleware > routes.tsx has some notes about refactoring

-2. recover password & other account pages
+6. recover password & other account pages
-3. email-confirm
+7. email-confirm
     - do updates on node.js first
-4. Remove border bottom from paginator
+8. Remove border bottom from paginator
-5. Use `register` for inspiration and update filters
+9. Use `register` for inspiration and update filters
-6. check data-table-users.component.ts notes
+10. check data-table-users.component.ts notes
       consider idea - for single selection: onRowSelect - present actions (edit / delete) - at mouse position (see statamic)
-7. terms page
+11. terms page
-8. Them switcher has a glitch on first click
+12. Them switcher has a glitch on first click

 # IDEAS